-The primary federal regulations addressing petroleum containing ASTs are EPA regulations at 40 CFR part 112, or the SPCC Rule and OSHA regulations at 29 CFR 1910.106.
+The primary federal regulations addressing petroleum containing ASTs are the SPCC Rule (EPA regulations at 40 CFR Part 112) and OSHA regulations at 29 CFR 1910.106.
 Most states impose AST registration, design, installation, operation, and/or permitting requirements.
-Check with your state environmental agency or fire marshal to see if your AST needs to be registered and for applicable regulations.
 For example, some states have additional requirements for sizing secondary containment, such as a certain number of inches or a one hundred year storm level.
-Aboveground storage tanks containing used or waste oil may also need to be managed within the SPCC plan, but containers may need to labeled according to state rules.
+ASTs containing used or waste oil may also need to be managed within the SPCC plan, but containers may need to labeled according to state rules.

 and UL 142.
-Check state and local regulations for AST requirements.
+Check state and local regulations, including the fire marchal, for AST requirements.

 EPA recommends that all AST systems have some form of corrosion protection for the tank.
-Options include elevating tanks so they are not in contact with the ground, resting tanks on continuous concrete slabs, installing doublewalled tanks, cathodically protecting the tanks, internally lining tanks, inspecting tanks according to American Petroleum Institute standard (this is also required under the SPCC program), or a combination of the options listed above.
-EPA also recommends that all underground piping to the tank should be doublewalled and located aboveground so it can be inspected or catholically protected.
+Options include elevating tanks so they are not in contact with the ground, resting tanks on continuous concrete slabs, installing double-walled tanks, cathodically protecting the tanks, internally lining tanks, inspecting tanks (this is also required under the SPCC planning requirements), or a combination of the options listed above.
+EPA also recommends that all underground piping to the tank should be either cathodically protected or double-walled with an interstitial leak detection system.
 To maximize tank system safety, the floors, containment area, and sump pump pit should be sealed with an appropriate coating (e.g., petroleum resistant coating).
 Any accumulated water should be inspected for petroleum or chemicals prior to discharge.

-According to EPA’s 2015 UST regulations, states must designate and train Class A, Class B, and Class C operators.
+Under federal UST regulations, retailer's must designate and train Class A, Class B, and Class C operators by October 13, 2018.
 The three operator class descriptions are:

-The EPA’s operator training requirements allow states the flexibility to establish their own state training requirements, so long as the operator training program meets the minimum federal standards.
-In addition, the EPA requires that all operators be retrained in areas where a compliance violation is identified or implement periodic refresher training.
-Owners and operators should check with the state where their USTs are located for state-specific requirements.
+The EPA’s regulations allow states the flexibility to establish their own state training requirements, so long as the operator training program meets the minimum federal standards.

-The most important sustainability aspect associated with tanks is spill prevention as petroleum contamination can degrade habitat and cause water and soil contamination.
+The most important sustainability aspect associated with tanks is spill prevention as petroleum contamination can degrade habitat by causing water and soil contamination.
 A good tank management program and compliance with environmental regulations can significantly reduce the potential for spills or make sure that if a spill occurs it is found and resolved quickly.

 Compliance obligations can be reduced by rightsizing tanks or reducing the amount of petroleum stored in tanks or number of tanks at your facility.
 Staying below reporting thresholds or SPCC plan thresholds can save effort and reduce regulatory requirements.